pixelsnow/arkanoid_typescript/README.md

 ![Screenshot](screenshot.png)

 ## How to run
- - Checkout the project and CD into it
+ - `cd` into the project directory
  - run `npm install` to get all dependencies
  - run `tsc` to compile the app
- - Open index.html file with web browser of your choise
+ - Open index.html file with web browser of your choice